-150. Arrangements for joint working between schools, local authorities and local Health Protection Teams (HPTs) remain as before.
+145. Arrangements for joint working between schools, local authorities and local Health Protection Teams (HPTs) remain as before.
 The definitions of clusters and outbreaks are unchanged.
 However, guidance has now been updated to make clear that schools are no longer to contact HPTs to notify them of every single confirmed case in a school setting.
 Single cases will be identified by Test and Protect and contacts will be identified through them too.
+Local Health Protection Teams may need to prioritise the settings they engage with in the event of very high case numbers and local capacity constraints.